Brynów-Osiedle Zgrzebnioka: Religion

-The wooden Chorch of St. Michael the Archangel was consecrated on 18 May 1958.
+The wooden Church of St. Michael the Archangel was consecrated on 18 May 1958.
 Originally from Syrynia, it was moved in 1938 and consecrated by Father Ignacy Jeż.
 Initially, the church served as a branch of the Parish of the Apostles Peter and Paul, with its own rector from 1959 onward.
 Due to the population growth in the Polish People's Republic era, pastoral care became increasingly challenging.
 Following the August 1980 strikes, the parish status of St. Michael the Archangel was officially recognized on 21 February 1981.
 The old church was too small to serve the expanding parish.
 In December 1988, Bishop Damian Zimoń initiated the construction of a new church, completed in 2000 and consecrated on 25 September 2001.
 The new church is dedicated to Our Lady Mother of the Church, Immaculate Dawn of Freedom, making the Parish of St. Michael the Archangel the only one in Katowice with two churches.

 The establishment of the Parish of the Exaltation of the Holy Cross was motivated by the tragic events of 16 December 1981, during the pacification of the Wujek Coal Mine, where nine miners were killed.
 A cross erected at the site of the tragedy became the symbolic origin of the new parish.
 Bishop Herbert Bednorz initiated the construction of a memorial church for the miners, receiving approval from the Silesian Province Governor Roman Paszkowski.
 The church was consecrated on 14 December 1991 by Bishop Damian Zimoń.
 The parish, officially established on 1 May 1983, was carved out of St. Michael the Archangel and Apostles Peter and Paul parishes.